par7133/JohnDoe-Page/README.md

-# Secchione
+# John Doe Page
 Every person its online presence..

-Welcome to Secchione!
+Welcome to John Doe Page!

-Secchione is a small software on premise to let anyone have its web presence.
+John Doe Page is a small software on premise to let anyone have its web presence.

 The installation of Secchione is quite straightforward: just copy all the files of this repository to your website to have your own presence.